 The Vatnajökull National Park covers a vast area in South Iceland.
 The park is centered on the mighty Vatnajökull ice cap, Europe’s largest.
 Here you will find a wonderland of ice and snow.
 Check out the variety of wintry activities at Vatnajökull, from snowmobile tours to ice climbing, hiking and more.

-One of the most Instagrammable spots in Iceland, so definitely take a guided tour of the ice caves.
+One of the most Instagrammable spots in Iceland, and definitely one of the best things to do in January in Iceland so definitely take a guided tour of the ice caves.
 When the ice is stable, visitors can explore a series of tunnels and caves within the glacier itself.
 Majestic caverns open up, as visitors admire the shapes and colors of the ancient glacial ice.

 7. Seljalandsfoss Waterfall